MagicDuck/grug-far.nvim/README.md

 open the search history as a buffer.
 From there you can pick an entry that will be auto-filled in.

 Note that you can edit the history buffer and save just like any other buffer if you need to do some cleanup.
-The format of a history entry is:
+The format of a history entry looks like:
 ```
 <optional comment, e.g. My special search>
 Engine: <astgrep|astgrep-rules|ripgrep>(|lua)?